A Weekend in Bristol, Tennessee

 Take a winter vacation to Bristol and experience the beautiful scenery, locally-sourced meals and deep music history.

 Tennessee has developed a reputation for its charming and fun small towns.
 Bristol, straddling both sides of the Tennessee-Virginia state line, is a great example.
 The city embraces its rich musical heritage, local art and scenic beauty.
-Here's how you’ll want to spend a weekend in Bristol, Tennessee.
+Here's how you’ll want to spend a weekend in Bristol, Tennessee, including where to stay & eat, and things to do in Bristol.

 Where to Stay in Bristol